lluixhi/musl-extras/README.md

-# MUSL Extras Testing Repo
+# MUSL Extras Repo

 Gentoo's Hardened Development Repo tends to be out of date.

-This repo exists to be bleeding edge, fix/update the hardened dev patches, pull in patches from Voidlinux and Alpine, and create it's own.
+This repo exists to be bleeding edge, fix/update the hardened dev patches, pull in patches from Voidlinux and Alpine, and create its own.

 Features currently not found in other distros that support MUSL include:
 * GCC 5.2.0 (Hardened)